The importance of Proper Tree Identification: How to Know If a Tree is Safe

 Preservation orders

-How can I tell when a tree is in danger?
+How can I tell whether a tree is safe?

 TPO search